 Bruises and “bad spots” on fruit are areas that are more susceptible to bacteria so we want to get rid of these before we do our preserving.

 As you are peeling and slicing your peaches, just drop them in the lemon juice mixture.

-If your’e not pretreating, just peel and slice the peaches and put them on trays.
+If you’re not pre-treating, just peel and place the sliced peaches on the trays.

 Yes, these are white peaches.
 They taste amazing but the color drives my Mama crazy because when folks just look at a dish you baked ’em in, they look like apples.

 Keep going until you have all of your dehydrator trays filled with and then dehydrate at 135 degrees for 8 to 12 hours.